 Next, stick in a few toothpicks just below the half way point near the bottom of the sweet potato.
 Place the toothpicks in a line around the circumference of the potato.

 Finish by filling a mason jar with tap water (non-treated water) and rest the sweet potato down into the jar on the toothpicks.
 For best results, make sure that a bit more than 1/2 of the potato is out of the water.
+Now it’s time to put your jar into a sunny warm window and let the magic happen!

 Allow the stems to grow until they reach about 4″ in length.
 Then carefully remove the stems from the base of the sweet potato with a slight twist.
 Be gentle, but don’t worry if it breaks off a bit in the process.

 Next, place the end of the stems down into another jar filled with water.
 The stems will float a bit, and that is fine.
 Just be sure the slips are not completely under water.
+In a few days, the ends will begin to form roots, and your slips will begin to grow up!
+Allow them to continue growing and fill out right up until planting day.

-The best part of all is that your original sweet potato will continue to develop new slips in the same location as your old slips develop.
+The best part of all is that your original sweet potato will continue to develop new slips in the same location as your old slips developed.
 Using this method, you can create several rounds of slips before it’s time to plant.

-Planting Sweet Potato Slips
+Planting Your Slips

 Sweet potatoes are vulnerable to frost and cool weather.
 For this reason, it is best to plant them once the soil warms in late spring, and all threat of frost has passed.